 Be sure to taste the Barrel Fermented Chardonnay, Gabriel Late Harvest Dessert wine, and the Flirt Methode Traditionelle Brut NV.
 There are some great red wines too, but if beer is more your thing then do try the Abbey Brewery Hop Farm IPA.
 That’s right, Abbey Cellars is a brewery as well.
 And with this unique offering of wine and beer, plus delicious food, the sights and smells are sure to keep the senses engaged.

 Tucked into the nape of Tasman Bay on the South Island, Nelson is a vibrant region boasting stunning natural landscapes and some of the best wineries in New Zealand.
 The sunny, maritime climate gives rise to some fantastic sauvignon blanc and chardonnay, as well as pinot noir.
-Kina Cliffs is one of my favourite spots – a really fun and interesting cellar-door experience.
+Kina Cliffs is one of my favourite spots – a really fun and interesting cellar-door, experience available from November to March.

 Located on a small 4.5-hectare coastal block, with elevated, north-facing views over Tasman Bay, its position can hardly get any better.
 Unless, of course, you build a large deck overlooking that very view, as well as the rolling vineyards and Mount Arthur, which is just what the clever team behind Kina Cliffs has done.